avalonmediasystem/react-structural-metadata-editor/README.md

 A React component which displays structural metadata about an ingested audio/video file, and displays a visualized waveform to help navigating sections of the audio waveform.
 A user can add, edit and delete headers and timespans within the structural metadata, and save the record into a consuming application.

-To see how this React component work, please visit the [demo page](https://avalonmediasystem.github.io/react-structural-metadata-editor/) hosted with GitHub pages.
+To see how this React component work, please visit the [demo page](https://structural-metadata-editor.herokuapp.com/) hosted using [Heroku](https://www.heroku.com/).

 **Note**: We are not currently publishing this package to NPM, but rather consuming it directly via a Github repository URL address.
 See [Deployment](#user-content-deployment) notes below for more info and example code.